Italy-based firm Directa Plus PLC (LON:DCTA) floated on AIM in 2016

 Graphene has been dubbed a “miracle” material, being around 200-times stronger than steel, transparent and able efficiently to conduct heat and electricity

-Billionaire Patrick Soon-Shiong took a 19% stake in February
+Billionaire Patrick Soon-Shiong has taken a 20% stake

 What it does